fmalina/revisions-blocl/blog/nosmoking.md

 and tenants who can’t give up cigarettes but who don’t want it to affect their chances of finding somewhere to live.

 ### Cigarette burns
 Chelford landlord Tony says: “I used to allow smoking in my flatshare but I started seeing cigarette burns on my sofa.”
-Tony also occasionally found it hard to let a room: “One tenant said the reason they didn’t want the room was because the house smelled of smoke.”
+Tony also occasionally found it hard to let a room: “One tenant said the reason they didn't want the room was because the house smelled of smoke.”
 As well as potential burns to furniture, landlords worry too about added maintenance costs from smoking such as increased decoration.
 Many tenancy agreements now contain smoking clauses with tenants